-No doubt you made New Years resolutions, deciding that from now on you will become the perfect startup founder and you have already made your list with most wanted behaviors in 2021.
+No doubt you made New Year’s resolutions, deciding that from now on, you will become the perfect startup founder, and you have already made your list of most wanted behaviors in 2024.
 But before you start changing your daily routines, you might first want to dig into the reasons why most resolutions fail.
 And from there deploy the best tactics to make sure that you will succeed at yours.

 Almost like startups

-Let’ start with the bad news: when it comes to success rates, New Years resolutions kind of resemble startups themselves: most of them simply fail.
-Of all the people who make resolutions only 8-10% are actually successful in keeping them all year round.
+Let’s start with the bad news: when it comes to success rates, New Year’s resolutions kind of resemble startups themselves: most of them simply fail.
+Of all the people who make resolutions, only 8-10% are actually successful in keeping them all year round.
 This means that the failure rate is 90% or more.
 Sounds familiair, no?

-And just like with startups those failures can be accounted to a very limited amount of reasons.
-Thankfully these failures can be prevented if you know what to look for.
-Did you know for instance that one of the best known reasons of resolution failure is that people tend to be way too ambitious when they make a pledge to change their habits?
+And just like startups, your failure to keep your resolution can be accounted for a very limited amount of reasons.
+Thankfully, these failures can be prevented if you know what to look for.
+Did you know, for instance, that one of the best-known reasons for resolution failure is that people tend to be way too ambitious when they make a pledge to change their habits?

 Too ambitious resolutions

 So you are indeed among those who are vowing to do things better next year.
 Say that in order to improve your productivity you are planning on taking more breaks or getting more sleep.
 After reading our blogs and a whole bunch of articles and books, you know exactly what to do.
 And because you are always striving to be the best, you are going to do it perfectly right from the start.

 That means no half-measures, you are going for the real thing: 8 hours of uninterrupted sleep instead of a mere 5 to 6.
 Maybe you are determined to replace the ‘eat-behind-your-computer lunch’ with real outdoor lunch breaks.
 And then we’re not even talking about the most popular one of all (or maybe the least…): exercising!
 You probably want to go to the gym three times a week from now on, right?